24 additional credit hours | Available in French | German | Spanish

-GPA of 3.0 or higher in all BS-ALIS Spanish coursework
+GPA of 3.0 or higher in all BS-ALIS language coursework

-Spanish Oral proficiency of least Intermediate High according to the standards set by the American Council of the Teaching of Foreign Languages (ACTFL).
-Please monitor this website for details about obtaining proficiency assessments.
+Intermediate High proficiency in the focus language according to the standards set by the American Council of the Teaching of Foreign Languages (ACTFL).

 - Application materials as specified for MS-ALIS Admissions